Home icon Kalmar global / Investors / Financials / Debt information

 Interest-bearing liabilities

-Kalmar held EUR 250 million of loans from financial institutions, EUR 83 million of lease liabilities, and EUR 8 million of other interest-bearing liabilities.
-In December, Kalmar refinanced EUR 50 million of its bilateral term loans and prepaid EUR 50 million of its bilateral term loans before the original maturity date.
+Kalmar held EUR 250 million of loans from financial institutions, EUR 82 million of lease liabilities, and EUR 5 million of other interest-bearing liabilities.

 Revolving credit facility